OpenDataServices/os4d/docs/development/translation.md

 1. **Ensure consistency** by developing a glossary of key terms, and maintaining one glossary per language.
 The glossary should include definitions, and notes to support translators.

-1. **Honouring the work you are asking the reader/user to do** by making sure translations are useable.
+1. **Honouring the work you are asking the reader/user to do** by making sure translations are usable.

 1. **Engage local reviewers for languages, and work with reviewers with domain expertise**